Financial-Times/neo4j-hot-backup/README.md

 fleetctl stop neo4j@{1..3}.service
 ```

-- Before starting the restore, either delete or move the existing `/vol/neo4j/data/databases/graph.db` directory.
+- Before starting the restore, either move or delete the existing `/vol/neo4j/data/databases/graph.db` directory.
-- Note that for large databases, there may not be enough disk space to move the existing data and also restore.
+- If you want to move and keep a copy of the current data, check there is sufficient disk space available.

 ```
+df -h
 sudo mv /vol/neo4j/data/databases/graph.db /vol/neo4j/data/databases/graph.db.`date +%F`

 OR